Henry George Flanagan

-Henry George Flanagan (22 January 1861 – 23 October 1919) was a South African-born plant collector, traveller, botanist and farmer.
+Henry George Flanagan (22 January 1861 – 23 October 1919) was a Cape Colony-born plant collector, traveller, botanist and farmer.
 He developed a renowned garden for native South African trees and rare exotic plants.
 A rare endemic of Eastern Cape, Greyia flanaganii is one of several plants named in his honour.

 Biography

-Flanagan was born on 22 January 1861 in Komga, Eastern Cape, South Africa.
+Flanagan was born on 22 January 1861 in Komga, Cape Colony.
 He was the son of Irish immigrant George Millin Flanagan and Ann Pitt.
 He was the sixth of nine children and the oldest son.
-He went to public school in Komga, Eastern Cape.
+He went to public school in Komga, Cape Colony.
 He owned and farmed on Prospect Farm in the Komga District.